 SUNY Graduate Student Employees Union (GSEU) – New York

-Politics Department at Ithaca College, NY
+Politics Department at Ithaca College, New York

 Individual endorsements can be found on the live petition page.